 - Things you need to do, such as picking up children from school. - Things which are important to you and will give you a sense of achievement.

-- Things which you might enjoy.
+Break big tasks down into smaller chunks.
+For example, if you want to sort out a pile of paperwork, you might make a start on this by spending twenty minutes on it each day. - Things which you might enjoy.
 This might include things you have enjoyed in the past and new things you would like to try. - Time spent with people whose company you like. - Time to rest.